bkrahmer/ja-micro/README.md

 SQL databases.
 This support extends into carefully controlling the service lifecycle and readiness probes.

+### Ports and Adapters ###

+We suggest using the hexagonal design approach.
+This keeps technology-specific dependencies out of your core domain logic, which allows you to easily change components such as microservice framework, database vendors, messaging vendors, etc.

+We use the term ports to describe the possible entry points to trigger action in your service.
+These consist of:
+* HTTP json-rpc (specified by a protobuf interface)
+* HTTP REST (utilizing Jersey, endpoints configured in code with annotations)
+* HTTP OpenAPI (specified by an OpenAPI json or yaml file)
+* gRPC (HTTP 2.0) (specified by a protobuf interface)
+* JMS / AMQP
+* Kafka (acting as a consumer of one or more topics)

+We use the term adapters to describe something that isn't driving input to the service, but rather to serve the back-end of the service.
+We have built samples of using these adapters into the recipe book, including tests that verify the integration.
+Each of these can be switched on in the gradle build in order to keep the service artifact and startup time to a minimum.
+The adapters consist of:
+* Postgres database
+* Spring Data
+* Flyway database migrations
+* Redis database
+* MongoDb database
+* Infinispan distributed systems toolit
+* Kafka client
+* JMS / AMQP client

 ### Dependency Injection ###

 Dependency injection is heavily used in Ja-micro.
 It is strictly supporting Guice.